Physical activity for babies, toddlers and pre-schoolers

 As kids get older, being more active does take more planning, but stick with it and you'll find that they will benefit from it and indeed, so will you!

-The Move and Play National Physical Activity Recommendations for Children 0 to 5 provides lots of ideas and information on how to keep children active.
+The Move and Play National Physical Activity Recommendations for Children 0 to 5” to “Australian 24-Hour Movement Guidelines for the Early Years (Birth to 5 Years) provides lots of ideas and information on how to keep children active.